teamclairvoyant/apache-airflow-cloudera-parcel/README.md

 This repository allows you to install [Apache Airflow](https://airflow.apache.org/) as a parcel deployable by [Cloudera Manager](https://www.cloudera.com/products/product-components/cloudera-manager.html).

+## Requirements
+- A supported operating system.
+- MySQL or PostgreSQL database in which to store Airflow metadata.

+### Currently Supported Versions of Airflow
+- Airflow 1.10

+### Currently Supported Operating Systems
+- CentOS/RHEL 6 & 7
+- Debian 8
+- Ubuntu 14.04, 16.04, & 18.04

 ## Installing the Parcel
 0. First, install the [Airflow CSD](https://github.com/teamclairvoyant/apache-airflow-cloudera-csd).
 Then you can skip steps #1 and #2.
 1. In Cloudera Manager, go to `Hosts -> Parcels -> Configuration`.